 Even the last 1980 gold bullion bull market's good delivery standard 400 oz Gold Bullion bar standard requires paying slight premiums over the spot price of gold.

-Government central bank sized gold bullion bars fetch ask prices with a slight basis point premium (minor fractions of 1%), so gold dealers and gold refiners can maintain profitability.
+Government central bank size 400 oz gold bullion bar ask prices, will typically have a slight basis point premium about the fluctuating gold spot price (minor fractions of 1%).
+This minute price premium is so large 400 oz gold bar refiners can maintain profitability.

 German Bundesbank (German Central Bank Gold) - Frankfurt, Germany